Grand Lodge of Pennsylvania: Grand Masters

 In Pennsylvania, the Grand Master serves a two-year term.
 Notably, the regalia of the Grand Master is unlike that of any other Masonic Jurisdiction in the United States, in that the collar is made of velvet and contains no metal save for the bullion thread used to compose the stars.
 The apron is rounded, both at the base and on the flap, and has no excess ornamentation or fringe.
 The following men have served as Grand Master.
+Notable Grand Masters include:

 Benjamin Franklin, a Founding Father of the United States who played a leading role in the American Revolution, was an early Grand Master of Pennsylvania Freemasons.

 George M. Dallas, the 11th Vice President of the United States during the presidency of James K. Polk, was a Grand Master of Pennsylvania Freemasons.

 Joseph Ripley Chandler, the last American Ambassador to the Two Sicilies before Italian unification, was a Grand Master of Pennsylvania Freemasons.

 Henry Myer Phillips, a member of the U.S. House of Representatives and alumnus of the Franklin Institute was Grand Master of Pennsylvania.

 Samuel Bernard Dick, a member of the U.S. House of Representatives and a veteran of the American Civil War, was Grand Master of Pennsylvania Freemasons.]
 A native of Meadville, PA, he was the first member to hold that office who did not live in the Greater Philadelphia area.